Brussels Sprouts

 Glucosinolates are phytochemicals and arguably one of the most important things that Brussels sprouts contain.3,8

-When glucosinolates are broken down by enzymes they produce isothiocyanates, which are potent anti-carcinogens.
+When enzymes break down glucosinolates, they produce isothiocyanates, potent anti-carcinogens.
 While the mechanism of action is not fully understood, isothiocyanates directly cause cell death in cancer cells.9

-They’re also known to break down and metabolize carcinogens, quickly excreting them from the body before they have a chance to do any damage.9
+They’re also known to break down and metabolize carcinogens, quickly excreting them from the body before they can do any damage.9

 Glucobrassicin is one example of a glucosinolate.
 It gets broken down into several products, one of the dominant ones being indole-3-carbinol (I3C).4,5

-I3C has shown some incredible potential in inhibiting leukemia, colon cancer, prostate cancer, and breast cancer by working at the genetic level to prevent inflammatory responses from gearing up in the body at the very early beginning stages of cancer.5
+I3C has shown incredible potential in inhibiting leukemia, colon cancer, prostate cancer, and breast cancer by working at the genetic level to prevent inflammatory responses from gearing up in the body at the early stages of cancer.5

 Indoles